DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/INTRODUCTION.md

         -   Ability to reconcile a small balance correction adjustment
         -   Ability to prevent reconciliation of unmatched statements
     -   Periodic task to automatically import bank statements from FTP/FTPS, SFTP or Azure blob.
 Decryption option included.
+    -   Modern bank reconciliation:
+        - Offset company - Ability to post the offset to intercompany ledger, bank, vendor or customer.
+        - Offset type bank - Modern bank reconciliation doesn't include an option for offset type Bank which is used for bank transfers.
+In Finance utilities we support this option under 'Generate voucher'.
+        - Offset type customer:
+            - Ability to use 'Customer reference' to find the Customer account.
+            - Field format - enhanced option in Reconciliation matching rule for using part of a bank statement field to find the invoice / customer.
+            - One customer payment journal for all matched bank statement lines (only 'Generate customer payment').
+            - Posting options (only 'Generate customer payment').
+     - Correction amounts - Ability to enter correction amounts at time of matching Bank statement transactions to Bank transactions.
 -   **Accounts payable**
     -   Sundry vendor payment management
     -   BPAY vendor payment